ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 # Case study: Snapshot

 ::: callout
-**"IPFS is the standard for storing data in a verifiable way that is fully transparent, thereby allowing us to build openly auditable governance systems"**
+**"IPFS is the standard for storing data in a verifiable and fully transparent way, thereby allowing us to build openly auditable governance systems"**

 _&mdash; [Fabien](https://twitter.com/bonustrack87), Founder and CEO, Snapshot Labs_
 :::